notuxic/testrunner/README.md

 Early on, the project got moved into a mono-repository; some time later, it got moved out into its own dedicated repository again.
-For this reason, much of the early development history is not available in git anymore.
+For this reason, much of the early development history is not available in the commit history of this repository.

 License